wundergraph/wundergraph/docs-website/src/pages/docs/cloud/configuration.md

 ### projects

 The `projects` field is optional.
 It contains a list of projects.
 Each project has a name and a workspace path.

+- `name` field is required.
+It contains the name of the project.
 The name is used to identify the project in the WunderGraph Cloud CI.
-The workspace path is used to locate the project in the repository.

 - `workspace` field is required.
 It contains the path to the workspace directory.
 The path is absolute to the root of the repository.

 ## Demo Project